wellwelwel/poku/CONTRIBUTING.md

 > Pass custom flags using `--`, for example:
 >
 > ```sh
-> npm run test:sequential -- --debug --fail-fast # etc.
+> npm run test:sequential -- --debug --watch # etc.
 > ```
 >
 > - Same for **Bun** and **Deno**.